The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 For as long as people experience annoying acne, there will exist innovations in acne treatments.
 From patches to new prescription medications to a potential acne vaccine, the future looks bright in acne care innovations.

-Pimple Patches Similar to the manner in which a Band-Aid protects a wound - with some of them delivering wound-healing properties - pimple patches protect and heal acne lesions.
+Pimple Patches Similar to how a Band-Aid protects a wound - with some of them delivering wound-healing properties - pimple patches protect and heal acne lesions.
 They are small acne treatments that are clear and created from hydrocolloid material, which is a thin dress comprised of gel-forming agents and adhesives that resist water.

 List of Sources